cchauve/AGO-pipeline/doc/manual.md

 Logs files are recorded in the log directory of the pipeline.
-For each tool `TOOL`, a files `<TOOL>.log` is created that described which expected files were computed or are missing, and a `TOOL` subdirectory records all the log and error files generated by `slurm`.
-For example, after running `ALE` next using the gene trees as input:
+For each tool `TOOL`, a files `<TOOL>.log` is created that described which expected files were computed or are missing, and a `log/<TOOL>` subdirectory records all the log and error files generated by `slurm`.
+For example, after running `ALE` using the gene trees as input:
 ```
 python src/AGO.py example/anopheles_X_ALE.yaml check ALE
         ERRORS: 66
         LOG:    /home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/log/ALE.log
         OUTPUT: /home/chauvec/projects/ctb-chauvec/AGO-pipeline/example/anopheles_X_ALE/data/reconciliations_X.txt
 ```

-we can see that 66 expectted reconciliations files are missing (due to the fact that AGO currently assumes an evolutionary model without gene transfers and discards `ALE` results for families whose reconciled gene tree contains a gene transfer).
+we can see that 66 expected reconciliations files are missing (due to the fact that AGO currently assumes an evolutionary model without gene transfers and discards `ALE` results for families whose reconciled gene tree contains a gene transfer).
 They can be identified by looking at the file